guigui64/todo-list/README.md

 Some improvements can be imagined:

 - Tests
+- Use ngrx effects for getting the rights
 - Use an `HttpClient` to get the user rights
 - Saving the user to local storage